 If you’re covered in a group health insurance plan through your employer or your spouse’s employer, should you enroll in Medicare?
-Well, there are a number of considerations before making that decision.
+There are a number of considerations before making that decision.

 The first two considerations are very important: